Ministry of Works and Housing (Ghana)

 The Ministry of Works and Housing (MWH) is tasked with the conceptualization and classification of policies and programs for the systematic growth of the country's infrastructure.
-The offices of the Ministry is located in Accra.
+The offices of the Ministry are located in Accra.

-Core Functions
+Core functions

 The functions of the Ministry are to pioneer and develop policies to meet the needs and expectations of the people in the country.
 The Ministry works collaboratively with the National Development Planning Commission to serve as a check on the performance of the sector.
 As part of its functions, the Ministry provides assistance in the form of training and research works in productions and endorse the use of local building materials.

-Departments & Agencies
+Departments and agencies

 These are the departments and agencies that work collaboratively with the Ministry: